San Francisco Bicycle Accident Lawyers

 Additionally, the trends for 2021 were preliminary but showed lower numbers for bicycle accidents than in prior years.
 The San Francisco website reports no bicycle fatalities up to April 2022.
 However, this does not mean the city is safer, as there are still substantial risks and the potential for bicycle accidents throughout San Francisco.

 Media reports show just how prevalent bicycle accidents are in San Fran.
-In May 2022, CBS Bay Area TV reported a 7-year-old child was killed by a motorist in Fremont while riding their bike.
+In May 2022, CBS Bay Area TV reported that a 7-year-old child was killed by a motorist in Fremont while riding their bike.
 Another man was also killed in a bicycle accident in the same month while on his bike.
 Nearby San Jose saw four bicycle deaths later that year.
 While these fatalities did not happen in San Francisco, they are close enough to cause concern.

 Cliq also compiled a list of the top 15 most dangerous cities for cyclists nationwide.
 Six of those cities were in California.
 Some of those cities include: